Symbolic dynamical scales: modes, orbitals, and transversals: Introduction and main result

 A \emph{symbolic sequential scale} is a musical scale obtained from a (mathematical) symbolic sequence, according to certain (mathematical) rule.
-For example, the \emph{standard Thue-Morse scales} introduced in \cite{GomezNasser20} and defined as certain sets of scales obtained from the renowned Thue-Morse binary sequence, with coding rule the binary representation of scales.
-This rule can be generalized to sequences over larger alphabets, for example as the \emph{distinguished symbol rule}, that likewise generates scales on every $n$-TET tuning system; it consists on coupling a block that occurs in the sequence with a ``symbolic chromatic scale'' of the same length, that is, a block formed with increasingly ordered elements of a set of ``symbolic notes'', and then letting the scale defined by the rule be formed with the notes carrying the distinguished initial symbol of the corresponding block.
+For example, the \emph{standard Thue-Morse scales}, introduced in \cite{GomezNasser20}, are defined as certain sets of scales obtained from the Thue-Morse binary sequence, with coding rule the binary representation of scales.
+This rule can be generalized to sequences over larger alphabets, for example as the \emph{first symbol rule}, that likewise generates scales on every $n$-TET tuning system; it consists on coupling a block that occurs in the sequence with a ``symbolic chromatic scale'' of the same length, that is, a block formed with increasingly ordered elements of a set of ``symbolic notes'', and then letting the scale defined by the rule be formed with the notes carrying the distinguished initial symbol of the corresponding block.
 The rule can be applied to sets of symbolic sequences.

-Our goal here is to present a general formalism to study symbolic sequential scales of this type, with the number of notes on each scale as a parameter, together with their modes, incorporating techniques from both symbolic dynamics \cite{LindMarcus95} and analytic combinatorics \cite{FlajoletSedgewick09}.
+Our goal here is to present a more general formalism to study symbolic sequential scales of this type, with the number of notes on each scale as a parameter, together with their modes, using techniques from both symbolic dynamics \cite{LindMarcus95} and analytic combinatorics \cite{FlajoletSedgewick09}.